Chisholm, Louey. “Cinderella.” In Fairyland: Tales Told Again, illustrated by Katharine Cameron, New York: G. P. Putnam’s Sons, 1904, pp. 185-190.

 The narrator begins by stating that Cinderella’s real name was unknown, she only became Cinderella after her father remarried.
 Cinderella was the family’s maid, working from morning to night for her stepmother and stepsisters.
 On the night of the prince’s ball, she is terribly sad because she cannot attend.
 Her stepsisters laugh at the thought of her even going since she is only wearing rags.
 While crying, her fairy godmother magically appears and dresses her in fine clothing and makes a carriage, horses, and driver from a pumpkin, mice and a lizard.
 Cinderella attends the prince’s ball and dances with the prince.
 She returns to the second ball, where she dances with him the whole evening.
 At midnight, her clothes become rags once again, so each night she must flee the ball before the transformation occurs.
 The prince finds her glass slipper and has his herald find her by letting every woman in the kingdom try on the glass shoe.
 Once the herald finds Cinderella, she and the Prince are married and live happily ever after.

-This item was submitted on April 20, 2020 by [anonymous user] using the form “Submit a Fairy Tale” on the site “Fairy Tales Repository”: http://fairytales.suzannemagnanini.buffscreate.net/s/ft
+This item was submitted on April 20, 2020 by [anonymous user] using the form “Submit a Fairy Tale” on the site “Fairy Tales Repository”: https://fairytales.suzannemagnanini.buffscreate.net/s/ft

 Click here to view the collected data.